danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 But there is a final reason to wonder about the word "open", which brings me to my lecture tonight.
 For if we do consider openness a state of being, and try to make further sense of it, we quickly encounter a paradox.
-And in the first half of my lecture, I want to offer an account of this paradox, and its significance as I see it.
-I will then propose a resolution to the paradox in the second half of the lecture.
+I will introduce this paradox in the first part of my lecture; explore it further in a second part; and try to resolve it in a final part.

 [Back to top](#top)

-# Part One {#one}
+# Part One: Paradox introduced {#one}

 [Back to top](#top)